dwave-examples/tour-planning/README.md

 The upper-left section of the user interface lets you configure the tour: how many legs it should comprise, lengths of these legs, and maximum elevation gain.
+Additionally, you can configure your budgets of cost (modes of locomotion vary in price) and time (walking is slower than driving) for the entire tour.

 The lengths of each leg are set to a uniform random value between your selected minimum and maximum lengths.
 Steepness is set uniformly at random between zero